ngriebenow/tuwien-ase-purradise-java-angular-android-doc/process/guidelines/Documentation-in-the-wiki.md

 | reviewd by | |
 | release date | 2020-10-DD |

-# Docmentation in the Wiki
+# Docmentation in the wiki

 Process documentation is always in the wiki.
 Also some more high-level or explanatory product documentation can be found here.